0lbii/EAS/README.md

 ---

 > **Stratego** is a strategy board game for two players on a board of 10×10 squares.
 Each player controls 40 pieces representing individual officer ranks in an army.
-The objective of the game is to find and capture the opponent's *Flag*, or to capture so many enemy pieces that the opponent cannot make any further moves. *Stratego* has simple enough rules for young children to play, but a depth of strategy that is also appealing to adults.
+The objective of the game is to find and capture the opponent's *Flag*, or to capture so many enemy pieces that the opponent cannot make any further moves. *Stratego* has simple enough rules for young children to play, but a depth of strategy that is also appealing to adults

 ---

 ## 👩‍👩‍👦‍👦 TEAM MEMBERS